Oluniké Adeliyi: Career

 Adeliyi began acting when she was cast as the Artful Dodger in her middle school play Oliver Twist.
 After graduating high school, she went to the American Academy of Dramatic Arts in New York City, and has since performed in theatres throughout Canada and the U.S. playing leading roles in Blue Window, A Midsummer Night's Dream, The Children's Hour, Jitney, and Michael Cristofer's play The Shadow Box.

 One of her earliest film roles was an uncredited bit part in the film John Q.; on set, she met Denzel Washington, who she said "inspired" her to continue pursuing acting.
 In 2009 she starred as the lead in the AfriCan Theatre Ensemble production of Efua Sutherland's The Marriage of Anansewa.
 Also that year, she starred in the Canadian TV series Flashpoint.
 She was nominated for Best Performance by a Female – Film at the 2012 Canadian Comedy Awards for her performance in French Immersion.

 In 2014, Adeliyi was dubbed "Shakespeare’s First Jamaican-Nigerian Lady Macbeth" when she played the role at the Sterling Theatre in Toronto.

 As of 2017, Adeliyi stars on the CBC series Workin' Moms.

 In 2018, she received a Canadian Screen Award nomination for Best Supporting Actress at the 6th Canadian Screen Awards.
-She was nominated her role in the film Boost.
+She was nominated for her role in the film Boost.